Pyrdacor/Ambermoon/FileSpecs/Characters.md

 NPCs have no equipment nor inventory items (no data for it).
 After the name there is an event section (same format as map events).

-NPC conversations are realized in the following way:
+NPC conversations are implemented in the following way:

 - There is an event list usually starting with a Conversation event.
 - A conservation event just opens the conversation window without text.